 The Spanish instance has been encoded, but the resulting maxSAT file was around 2 GB large, which was too large for our computers with 32-bit operating systems.
 After closer examination, we concluded that this was dominated by Spread Event Constraints, because of the way the constraints and its accompanying time groups had been given in the specification.
-A drastic reduction of variables and clauses could had be gained if the encoding of the special case regarding these constraints had been implemented, as discussed in the previous section.
+A drastic reduction of variables and clauses could have been gained if the encoding of the special case regarding these constraints had been implemented, as previously discussed.

-Instances from Netherlands and Denmark had not been solved, as the current implementation for the maxSAT encoder runs out of memory due to inefficient memory management (the number of resources are unexpectedly high: over 800, while other instances typically range from 20 to 120 resources).
-Regardless of this, in general AssignResourceConstraints and related constraints seem to add more complexity than other constraints.
+Instances from Netherlands and Denmark could not been solved, as the current implementation for the maxSAT encoder runs out of memory due to inefficient memory management (the number of resources are unexpectedly high: over 800, while other instances typically range from 20 to 120 resources).
+Regardless of this, in general Assign Resource Constraints and related constraints seem to add more complexity than other constraints.

 Overall, we conclude that our approach is competitive.
 Our approach can be used to provide competitive solutions when compared to GOAL and in the case of smaller instances optimal solution can be calculated.
 Larger instances can be problematic, but combining our method with GOAL provides satisfactory results.
-The results obtained in the cases were encodings could have been constructed are promising and we believe that further research in this direction will prove to be fruitful.
+The results obtained in cases where encodings could be constructed are promising and we believe that further research in this direction will prove to be fruitful.